cerus/RealCerus/README.md

 [Click here](https://stackoverflow.com/story/maximilian-dorn) if you'd like to see my StackOverflow developer story.

 As you may have noticed I'm madly in love with cats.
-My profile picture shows my beautiful cat Edina of Coboldcastle (\*2008-†2020).
-One of my biggest dreams is to start the Coboldcastle foundation to research liver cancer in animals.
+My profile picture shows my beautiful cat Edina (\*2008-†2020).

 ### Programming languages that I've worked with
 - Java